Length: 1,847 words

 Fast forward to today, I am still passionate about SEO and e-commerce.
 Meanwhile, adding more knowledge from different fields, helps me approach SEO with consideration to information architecture, usability, site performance, and user experience.

 In the past, I worked with companies large and small, ranging from spas around the corner to multi-million e-commerce websites.
 I helped others like you to succeed in extremely competitive niches such as jewelry, hotel bookings, and online pharma.
 I am hoping that by creating this course, I will be able to help way more of you, than offering one to one consulting to just a few businesses.

-This course evolved from the desire to offer those involved in ecommerce, access to SEO advice in a single place.
+This ecommerce SEO guide evolved from the desire to offer those involved in ecommerce, access to SEO advice in a single place.
 The Internet contains a large amount of information on this subject matter, and the online SEO community is amazing.
 However, the SEO resources that ecommerce professionals need are widely scattered.